 In the end, they took the mistake passport back and promised expedited shipping for the return of my corrected one — which didn’t even come on time by the way.
 Maybe it’s a good thing my Paris trip was cancelled.
 It’s not like I would have had my passport in time anyway.

 If you don’t want to miss your trip, you have two choices:

 - Go to the nearest Regional Passport Agency OR

 - Use a third-party expediter like RushMyPassport

-At RushMyPassport, we hand-deliver your passport to the Department of State for processing in as little as 24 hours.
+At RushMyPassport, we hand-deliver your passport to the Department of State for processing in as little as one week.
 Whether you need a new passport, a passport renewal or a correction, we’re here to help you get it done in a hurry.